 Spending time with a homestay family is one of the best cultural immersion experiences you can have while traveling in Japan.
-Whether you're on a short trip, studying abroad for a semester, or taking a full gap year in Japan, be sure to take a weekend and live with a Japanese family.
+Whether you're on a short trip, studying abroad for a semester, or taking a full gap year in Japan, it's worth it to try a homestay.

 That said, similar to visiting most countries the first time, Japan can be intimidating and, at times, challenging to navigate for travelers.
 When do you remove your shoes?
 How do you bow properly?
 What's the deal with all the buttons on the toilet?
 To be a good homestay guest and culturally conscientious traveler, you should research customs and etiquette before traveling.